deployd/deployd/docs/collection.markdown

 You can pass an integer to the `cancel()` method as the second parameter to set the HTTP status code.
 For example, 401 means "Unauthorized".

-    //On Put
+    //On PUT
     if (this.creator !== me._id) {
-      cancel("You cannot view this post because it is not yours!", 401);
+      cancel("You cannot edit this post because it is not yours!", 401);
     }

     PUT /posts/13456